Luo-Z13/SkySenseGPT/README.md

 ## 🖊️ Citation

+Our FIT-RS dataset is built based on the [STAR](https://linlin-dev.github.io/project/STAR.html) dataset.
 If you find this work helpful for your research, please consider giving this repo a star ⭐ and citing our paper:

 ```bibtex
 @article{luo2024sky,